granoeste/flutter_line_login/README.md

 ### Verify token

 Checks whether the access token for the user is valid.
-If access token is null, PlatformException is throwed.
+If access token is null, PlatformException is threw.

 ```dart
   // Platform messages may fail, so we use a try/catch PlatformException.